 Step 1: Click on the “+” icon on the top left, encircled with your Display picture.

-Step 2: Select an image or video from your camera roll or use Instagram’s in-built camera for clicking a picture or recording a video.
+Step 2: Select an image or video from your camera roll or use Instagram’s built-in camera to click a picture or record a video.

 Step 5: Post your Story with a nice caption.